 1. Ankle Strain or Sprain

-A sprained ankle occurs when a runner rolls, twists, or stretches their ankle too much and manages to pull the ligaments which keep ankle bones in place.
-When stretched, these ligaments need to heal to keep the joint stable.
+A sprained ankle occurs when a runner rolls, twists, or stretches their ankle too much to the point of causing damage to the ankle ligaments, which are short and strong bands of connective tissue that keep ankle bones in place.

-The best way to handle ankle pain after running that may be a strain or sprain is to rest, avoid too much walking or running, and ice the injury.
-Some prefer to use heat, so it’s important to do whichever one is more comfortable.
+The best way to handle ankle strain or sprain after running is to rest, avoid too much walking or running, elevate the ankle above your heart, and ice the injury.
+Some do prefer to use heat, so it’s important to do whichever one is more comfortable for you.

 This video demonstrates how to do the alphabet stretches as well as a few additional exercises someone can do to improve their range of mobility.

 According to the Mayo Clinic, tendinitis is the inflammation of a tendon.
 Tendons are fibrous collagen tissues that connect muscles to bone.
 They serve an important function throughout the body, especially in the joints.

 Tendinitis has many different names in the athletic world because it is one of the most common injuries for both professionals and amateurs.

 Some of these include tennis elbow, golfer’s elbow, swimmer’s shoulder, and jumper’s knee.
 The condition appears from regular muscle strain which occurs when someone repeats the same motion over and over again.